List of Friends and Joey characters: Ross Geller

-Ross Geller (David Schwimmer) is a paleontologist at a museum of prehistory, and later a professor of paleontology at New York University.
-Considered by some to be the most intelligent of the six main characters, but at the same time a clumsyquirky man, Ross is known for being a smart, know-it-all who prides himself on his rationality, despite his clear hopeless romanticism.
+Ross Eustace Geller, PhD (David Schwimmer) is a paleontologist at a museum of prehistory, and later a professor of paleontology at New York University.
+Considered by some to be the most intelligent of the six main characters, but at the same time a clumsy, quirky man, Ross is known for being a smart, know-it-all who prides himself on his rationality, despite his clear hopeless romanticism.
 He is shown to be the most caring of all six members in various instances on the show, but also shown to be the most neurotic and his insecurities often get him into trouble.

 Ross is Monica's older brother, Chandler's college roommate, and Rachel's on-again, off-again boyfriend.
 His first marriage has already failed by the time the show begins, with his second lasting mere weeks.
 The second divorce seemed to greatly depress him and make him quick-tempered near the start of season five, such as when he screams at his colleague for taking his sandwich and throwing it away.
 After he gets Ugly Naked Guy's apartment, he is offered to return to work, but he loses his temper again when he sees Chandler and Monica having sex through his window, becoming the last one to find out about their relationship.
 He also drunkenly married Rachel in Las Vegas, after which they unsuccessfully tried to annul it and had to settle for a divorce, which became Ross' third one.
 Ross's relationship with Rachel is a major storyline throughout the series.
 He is also the father of his ex-wife Carol's son, Ben, and Rachel's daughter, Emma.
 In the series finale, Ross and Rachel finally reconcile, deciding to be together once and for all.

 The character of Ross was developed with David Schwimmer in the minds of writers and Schwimmer was also the first actor to be cast on the show.

 Before being cast in Friends, Schwimmer played minor characters in The Wonder Years and NYPD Blue; his first regular series role was in the sitcom Monty.
 Schwimmer is the only cast member native to New York City.

 Ross Geller was also voted as the best character on Friends in a poll conducted by Comedy Central UK.